Prac-Sols/NLP/exp2.md

 1. **Aim:** Write a program for Word Segmentation using Re and nltk.

 2. **Requirements:**
+    * Computer system with an intel i3/i5 CPU or above, and 4GB of ram or above.
     * Python 3.7 or above
     * nltk library
     * re module